Surefire Tips for Vibrant Health & Balanced Living in 2023

 - 1 cup vanilla yogurt (dairy or nondairy if you are a vegan)

-- 8 dried plums (aka: prunes), pitted (I usually rehydrate them in alkaline water first if I have purchased them already dried)
+- 8 dried plums (aka: prunes), pitted (I usually rehydrate them first if I have purchased them already dried)

 4 leaves of romaine lettuce

 - 1 tbsp. frozen apple-juice concentrate (you can also find it bottled and unfrozen)

 - 1/4 lemon, peeled (leave pithy part on)

 1/8 tsp. ground cinnamon